Keesan12/Keesan12/README.md

 - 👋 Hi, I’m Vakeesan Mahalingam, CFA.
 My github handle is @Keesan12.

 - 👀 I’m interested in turning data into meaningful insights to make business and investment decisions using MS excel and tableau.
+Strategic Planning and Strategy development, Investment Consulting, and Innovation Consulting are my forte at the moment.

 - 🌱 I created this github repository to demonstrate and share my work, abilities, skillsets, models, dataviz, and other samples that demonstrate my abilities